Feckless thug

 The article entitled Myth, Choice, Truth addresses our need to observe and decipher the myriad stories that were presented to us as "truth" during our formative years.
 A huge area of overlap between the existential writers and the feminist thinkers is the belief that we all live in toxic cultures.
 They agree further that we are responsible for uncovering the mythology underlying the current cultural climate and deciding for ourselves which parts make sense to us and which don’t.
 We will want to function effectively within our world, but not at the cost of our integrity.
 In other words, when it comes to cultures we need to think globally, act locally because the personal is political!

-Another way clients get turned around by life concerns their shame-based relationship with two boogeymen that plague humans: mistakes and symptoms.
+Another way folks get turned around by Fate concerns their shame-based relationship with two boogeymen that plague humans: mistakes and symptoms.
 Both precipitate panic in us causing us to want to distance ourselves from them as quickly as we possibly can.
 As you can imagine, a wiser way to address these two unavoidable realities is to learn from them.

-To Err Really Is Human: What to Make of Mistakes is an article that, quite frankly, tries to hammer home a sentiment that is too often given only lip service in our early years – you are supposed to make mistakes as you progress through life.
-If you aren’t making mistakes, you are staying too close to the shore.
+To Err Really Is Human: What to Make of Mistakes is an article that, quite frankly, tries to hammer home a sentiment too often given only lip service in our early years – you are supposed to make mistakes as you progress through life.
+If you aren’t making mistakes, you are sticking too close to the shore.

 Symptoms: It’s All Good provides another surprising look at better ways to make effective, lasting changes in your life.
 It is both reassuring and challenging to realize that using symptoms as data rather than a character indictment will get you much further along in your efforts to both heal and grow.